-West Ridge & Ballantina Circuit is a 9km, grade 3 hike located in Mount Alexander Regional Park, Victoria.
-The hike should take around 3 hours to complete.
+West Ridge & Ballantina Circuit is a 9km, grade 3 hike in Mount Alexander Regional Park, Victoria.
+This hike typically takes 3 hours to complete.

 Enjoy a scenic adventure along the West Ridge and Ballantina Walking Tracks, a moderately challenging loop trail that circles Mount Alexander in Mount Alexander Regional Park.
 This hike offers a diverse landscape, taking you through beautiful native grasslands, towering Manna woodland, and past iconic granite lookouts with breathtaking views.